cbourke/ComputerScienceI/hacks/hack5.0/readme.md

     functions.
 You should *not* prompt for input or use command line arguments.
 Your test cases should be hardcoded in your test driver's `main` function.

--   Turn in all of your files via webhandin, making sure that it runs and executes correctly in the grader.